 The new SUMO cart system

 The new SUMO cart system utilises four Bartington gradiometers combined with a Trimble RTK GPS.
-With improved resolution and each data point positioned with the survey-grade GPS, the system represents a significant step forward in data acquisition.
+It features improved resolution and each data point positioned with the survey-grade GPS.
+The system represents a significant step forward in data acquisition.

-The SUMO cart system produces improved results when compared to traditional Magnetic Surveys, with: -
+The SUMO cart system produces improved results when compared to traditional Magnetic Surveys.
+Including:

 When used with our all terrain vehicle, it also provides digital terrain models for direct comparison of magnetic anomalies against earthworks.